kevinsogo/compgen/docs/HELP.md

 - Allow running several solutions at once.

+- Add compatibility warning for validators: Don't return 42 since that's the success code for the pc2/kattis format.

 - Use python's `timeit` to check the running time of solutions, instead of `/usr/bin/time`.

+- Consider using the Kattis format as the base. (future backwards-incompatible version.)

 - Improve `StrictStream`.
 Right now, I'm manually buffering 10^5 characters at a time, but I think there has to be a more idiomatic way to buffer.